3DParadise/3dprintingdelhi/index.md

 - template: detail-content
   block: text-1
   headline: Prototype - Functional Parts - Production
-  content: "<p>for design validation, sales pitches, exhibition presentation, investor/client
+  content: "<p>For design validation, sales pitches, exhibition presentation, investor/client
-    communication we manufacture 3dp parts taking the surface finish as our top priority, other parameters like accuracy, drop proof strength are always maintained in any process.</p><p>functional parts are parts that are used not for only representation purposes but also for final products.</p><p>things we consider when we manufacture for functional use:</p><p>1. chemical resistant.</p><p>2. operating temperature.</p><p>3. optimum surface finish to minimize friction.</p><p>4. </p><p>from all of the above parameters some maybe applicable to our client's requirement.</p><p>for instance;
+    communication; We manufacture 3D Printed parts taking the surface finish as our top priority, other parameters like: accuracy and drop-proof strength are always maintained in any process.</p><p>Functional parts are parts that are used not for only representation purposes but also as final products.</p><p> Things we consider when we manufacture for functional use:</p><p>1.
+Chemical resistant.</p><p>2.
+    Operating temperature.</p><p>3.
+Optimum surface-finish, minimizing friction.</p><p></p><p>From
-    xyz company manufactures electronic enclosures</p><p>the company has a number of different sizes of pcb and thus different designs for each of them.</p><p>We take care of that part by providing our experienced designers to brainstorm the perfect design for each of them.</p><p>operating conditions for xyz is 90°C heat resistant and smooth surface finish as they want to sell this as their product.</p><p>after design is approved we make one prototype of each design, after prototype of the company is approved we will go aheaf with batch manufacturing that can vary from 1-1000 parts per batch as per the company demands.</p><p>Our on demand manufacturing process is smooth for any client.</p><p>we use different technologies like 3Dp, vacuum casting, soft tooling injection moulding etc</p><p>our technology changes as per the quantity of parts demanded by the client</p>"
+    all of the above parameters, some may apply to our client's requirement.</p><p>for instance; XYZ company manufactures electronic enclosures;</p><p>The company has several different sizes of PCB and thus different designs for each of them.</p><p>We take care of that part by providing our experienced designers to brainstorm the perfect design for each of them.</p><p>Operating conditions for XYZ is 90°C heat resistant and smooth surface finish as they want to sell this as their product.</p><p>After the design is approved we make one prototype of each design, after the prototype of the company is approved we will go ahead with batch manufacturing that can vary from 1-1000 parts per batch as per the company demands.</p><p>Our on-demand manufacturing process is smooth for any client.</p><p>We use different technologies like 3D Printing, vacuum casting, soft tooling, injection moulding etc</p><p>Our technology changes as per the number of parts demanded by the client.</p>"

 ---
 foo bar